History of the Tunisia national football team

 The Tunisia national football team is the national team that represents Tunisia in men's international football, since it played its first match on 2 June 1957 against Libya, which ended with Tunisia winning 4–2.
 It is a member team of the FIFA internationally and the Confederation of African Football (CAF) on the continent.
 It is supervised by the Tunisian Football Federation, which was established on 29 March 1957, after Tunisia's independence.
-Jalel Kadri has been coaching the team since 30 January 2022, accompanied by his assistants Ali Boumnijel and Selim Benachour.
+Sami Trabelsi has been coaching the team since 10 February 2025, accompanied by his assistant Hammadi Daou.
 The Tunisian national team is nicknamed the Eagles of Carthage, The team's colors are red and white, similar to the colors of the Tunisian flag, and its symbol is the Bald eagle.
 There have been periods of regular Tunisian representation at the highest international level: from 1962 to 1978, from 1994 to 2008 and again from 2014 onwards.
-Most of its matches have been played since 2001 at the Stade Hammadi Agrebi which is located in the city of Radès, in the southern suburbs of the capital, Tunis.
-It has a capacity of 60,000 spectators.
+Most of its matches have been played since 2001 at the Hammadi Agrebi Stadium which is located in the city of Radès, in the southern suburbs of the capital, Tunis.
+It has a capacity of 60,000.

-The Tunisian national team participated in three major football competitions every four years, appeared in the final stages of five FIFA World Cups and twenty participations in the Africa Cup of Nations, and participated in four editions of the Olympic football tournaments.
+The Tunisian national team participated in three major football competitions every four years, appeared in the final stages of six FIFA World Cups and twenty participations in the Africa Cup of Nations, and participated in four editions of the Olympic football tournaments.
 Nevertheless, Tunisia created history in the 1978 World Cup in Argentina, when it became the first African and Arab team to win a World Cup match by defeating Mexico 3–1 in Tunisia's first match in the competition, and a negative tie with defending champions West Germany, before being eliminated from the group stage, which led finally to an addition of a second team from Africa in the world Cup.
-After that, the team has qualified for three consecutive tournaments, in 1998 in France, 2002 in South Korea and Japan and 2006 in Germany, before returning to the 2018 edition in Russia.
+After that, the team has qualified for three consecutive tournaments, in 1998, 2002 and 2006 before returning in 2018 and 2022.
 But despite this historical record, Tunisia has never succeeded in qualifying for the second round of the World Cup or the Summer Olympics.
 In terms of rivalry, the Tunisian national football team plays against North African teams such as Egypt, Morocco, and Algeria.
 In fact, the Tunisian national team played with them many matches, whether through friendly matches, World Cup qualifiers, Africa Cup of Nations, African Nations Championship and African Nations Cup qualifiers.
 Tunisia is one of the most successful national teams in African competitions, having won the Africa Cup of Nations at home in 2004, after defeating Morocco in the final.
 It also achieved the final in 1965 as hosts and 1996 in South Africa.
-And it achieved third place in the 1962 edition.
-The Tunisian team also won the African Nations Championship its first participation in the 2011 edition that was held in Sudan.
+And it achieved third place in 1962.
+The Tunisian team also won the African Nations Championship its first participation in 2011 that was held in Sudan.